Q. What are the benefits of being enrolled?

 Q. Where would I get my books and syllabi?

-A. Emmanuel Books carries most of our syllabi (lesson plans) and the books that we recommend in our syllabi.
-Every syllabus contains addresses & phone numbers for obtaining any of the books recommended in that syllabus.
-Several of the other suppliers on our Educational Links page also carry our materials.
-If you have further questions about where to locate a particular book, you can look at our online book list for each grade level, check out more of the Book Suppliers on our Links page, or contact our office for more information.
+A. Every syllabus contains addresses & phone numbers for obtaining any of the books recommended in that syllabus.
+A number of suppliers carry most of the materials we recommend.
+If you have further questions about where to locate a particular book, you can look at our online book list for each grade level, check out more of the Book Suppliers on our Educational Links page, or contact our office for more information.
 Your consultant can help you to acquire books and materials as well.
 Enrolled families receive online syllabi as part of enrollment and can purchase hard copies of the syllabi through the MODG office at a discounted price.

 Q. Where would I get answer keys for the books which you recommend?

 A. Many of the books which we recommend already have answer keys which can be purchased from the supplier when you purchase the book.
 Our staff is in the process of writing answer keys for many of the texts which we recommend that do not already have answer keys, or whose answer keys are no longer in print.
-At this time we have written answer keys for the Concepts and Challenges texts and Basic Language Principles.
-These answer keys are available from Emmanuel Books and the other suppliers who carry our materials.
-The answer keys for Warriner's English Grammar and Selected Exercises from First and Second Year Latin by F. Robert J. Henle are available from the Mother of Divine Grace Office.
+At this time we have written answer keys for the Concepts and Challenges texts and Basic Language Principles, which are available from a number of suppliers who carry our materials.
 We also provide answer keys in each syllabus for the quizzes and tests that are found in that syllabus.